 My sophomore year, I tried to tell one of my best friends about the incident.
 I was met with a chuckle, and a:

 A month later, she sexually assaulted me.
 I was pulled in for a kiss I did not want, did not reciprocate, and had to push off.
 The next day, I told her what she had done.
 She said:

 “I’m sorry, I was blacked out, this was supposed to be a new year for me.”

 New Years Eve of my sophomore year, I invited some college friends local to my home area to a party at my house.
-One individual sat down on my penis and grinded, despite expressed disinterest at both this party and at events previous.
-My bedroom was upstairs, separated from the basement where I – and my friends – would be sleeping.
-I was worried she would try to assault me in my sleep, and told her to sleep in my bedroom.
-She asked me to lead her there, and – upon arriving – groped my genitals and attempted to rape me before I ran out.
+One individual sat down on my penis and grinded, despite expressed disinterest at both this party and at events previous (I was also in a monogamous relationship at this time).
+I wanted to separate her from myself, and suggested she sleep upstairs, away from where I would be sleeping.
+She asked me to lead her there, and – upon arriving – groped my genitals and attempted to push me onto my bed.
+I ran out

-Senior year, I managed, after multiple attempts, to finally escape a two-year long abusive relationship (another Sexual Misconduct Advisor).
-Over the next few months, I became the victim of a gaslighting campaign that saw her dominating my social spaces, absorbing my support system, encouraging me to commit suicide, and telling me my friends were attempting to coerce me into suicide.
+Senior year, I managed, after multiple attempts, to finally escape a two-year long abusive relationship.
+Over the next few months, she forbade me from going to my social spaces, absorbed my support system, encouraged me to commit suicide, and told me my friends were attempting to coerce me into suicide.
 After months of being told that she was my only real friend, she finally managed to convince me to be alone with her in her room.
-She began to kiss and strip me, and I went along with it.
-What could I do?
-Say ‘no’ to the person who had been on the verge of successfully ending my life for months?
+She began to kiss me, and I went along with it.
+I did not want to have sex with her.
+But I was too scared to say no.

 Afterwards, she told me: